TMAPC Policies & Procedures

 (b) Special meetings may be called at the request of the Chair.
 Such meetings shall be held in the regular meeting place of the Commission or in another designated location.

 (c) Items to be placed on the TMAPC agenda shall meet the cut-off dates as specified on the official TMAPC schedule.
-Unless authorized by the Chair or the INCOG Land Development Services Manager, new items shall not be added to the final agenda after the agenda packet is mailed to the Commission.
+Unless authorized by the Chair or the Director of the Tulsa Planning Office, new items shall not be added to the final agenda after the agenda packet is mailed to the Commission.

 2.2 Notification.
 The Commission shall consider only public hearing items that have been properly advertised, as required by law, and only those items in which all fees have been paid, including fees for legal advertising.